We’re nearing March. The cold, snowy months are waning. With spring drawing near, it’s time to begin planning your garden.

 If you didn’t clean out your raised garden bed after fall, take time to dump out any old soil and replenish it with fresh garden soil.
 You may want to wait until temperatures warm to well-above freezing if your box has sat outside in winter conditions since October.

 The soil in your raised garden may be frozen like ours.
 We left the soil in our raised garden box over the winter.
 With tons of rain, snow, and freezing temperatures, our box is extremely heavy with frozen soil inside it.
 Before attempting to dump the old soil, we will wait until the soil thaws.

 With the old out and the new ready to go, we’ve decided to continue using organic soil.
 Chemicals from inorganic soil will leech into your vegetables and herbs.

 From a health standpoint, we like to stay away from contaminating the plants we will eat with harmful substances.
 This also goes for staining our raised garden box.
 Instead, we use linseed oil.
 The oil protects the wood from rotting without giving off harmful chemicals into the soil.

 We’ll be planting a mix of vegetables and herbs in our accessible garden this year.
 Our new basil seeds are sitting beside our gear ready for when the weather breaks.
 We’ll also be adding tomatoes, beets, potatoes, and more.

 Some plants will not be grown from seeds like our peppers.
 We’ll look for lunchbox peppers in the spring at our local greenhouse.
 Remember to grab a trellis or two if you plan to grow anything that is a vine.

 Who Should Use a Raised Bed?

 Because a raised garden can be built at table height, wheelchairs can easily roll under or beside the bed for easy access.
-Standing beside a bed is also much easier on people who have difficulties kneeling or bending over.
-However, it produces the same effect as a garden sitting directly in the earth.
+Standing beside a bed is also much easier for people who have difficulties kneeling or bending over.
+However, it produces the same effect as a garden sitting directly on the earth.